LVPlayground/server/README.md

 ## Running the server
 Due to the way the [PlaygroundJS plugin](https://github.com/LVPlayground/playgroundjs-plugin) has been compiled, the `LD_LIBRARY_PATH` environment variable must be set.
-This has been wrapped in the [server.sh](server.sh) script.
+This has been wrapped in the [start.sh](start.sh) script.
 Run the server by executing:

-    ./server.sh
+    ./start.sh